tigerhawkvok/DnD-LLNS-CryptPuzzle/Note3.md

-The scroll around the Raven's leg reveals the following:
+The scroll around the raven's leg reveals the following:

 <!-- Stored result and ciphertext in raven-to-soosan.xht in generated/ -->